 - Increase economic power.
 It gives members a stronger bargaining position on trade policies and agreements because they form a united front.
 For example, in a palm oil dispute, the European Union has stronger negotiating power as a buyer because many countries are united to fight Indonesia.

 - Offers new opportunities for trade and investment.
-Member countries benefit from inward investment and increase trade opportunities.
+Member countries benefit from inward investment and increased trade opportunities.

 - Growth in member countries also tends to extend to other members.
 Economic expansion in one member country increases demand in other members.